 The 12,500 rose plants of the Hershey Rose Garden were in their September glory.

 An unusual feature of the garden was that, instead of twenty or twenty-five roses of one variety in a bed, the plants in the Hershey Rose Garden numbered as high as 175 in a single bed.
 And there was a lake within the garden.
-It was surround with the deep orange-red Gloria Mundi, the Mermaid (with its single, pale yellow bloom), the Jacotte (with its orange bloom), and the Eblouissant (a wonderful tiny rose with double, globular flowers that had long-lasting red color and was nested in bronze foliage on a very dwarf plant).
+It was surround with the deep orange-red Gloria Mundi, the Mermaid (with its unique, pale yellow bloom), the Jacotte (with its orange blossom), and the Eblouissant (a beautiful tiny rose with double, globular flowers that had long-lasting red color and was nested in bronze foliage on a very dwarf plant).

 Thanks for listening to the daily gardener,

 "For a happy, healthy life, garden every day."

 Learn from fellow DG listeners